uvacw/inca/doc/tips_and_tricks.md

 In this document, you can find some useful tips and tricks for when you just started the scraping for INCA.
 Please add anything you find useful to this doc.

 ## Creating a new branch in Github
+First, create a new branch.
+Changes or additions are made in a seperate branch (a copy of the development branch).
+Later the changes or additions are merged with the development branch (after it has been reviewed).
 Replace fixdocs with the name of your new branch.
 ```
+cd /home/lisa/inca/inca		# Go the the inca directory
+git checkout development	# Make sure you are on the development branch (as a basis)
 git pull			# Update your files to the latest version in the development branch
 git checkout -b fixdocs		# Create a new branch called fixdocs
 ```